 My mother had been a medical librarian as I was growing up and my father was regularly going in and out of hospitals a few times a year after having had a major heart attack at 42.
 I can say that I have always felt at home running up and down hospital corridors (I know you aren’t supposed to run in hospitals…), keeping Dad company, talking to strangers laying on gurneys, and reading medical journals from my mother’s library.
 So, though my mother did everything she could to break my habit of gravitating towards those with physical disabilities, hanging out in hospitals most of my childhood only added to my interest.
 I chose to study biomedical engineering in college.
 It is a combination of medicine and engineering.
 I wanted to invent wheelchairs that could climb upstairs and stylish leg braces but… couldn’t stand the engineering classes.
 Electrical engineering classes were dreadfully dull beyond belief (I can imagine some of you like that stuff, not me!).

 So after a year of biomedical studies, I took a drastic decision, decided the field must not be for me, took a 360-degree turn, and dove into architecture for the next 18 years on a friend’s recommendation.
 Architecture fully realized my curiosity and creativity, but it did not meet my need to support the lives of those challenged by physical disabilities.
 So I slowly returned to my real passion in my free-time, finally quit architecture in 2009, and opened a private practice in hypnotherapy for chronic disease in 2011.

-I am currently pursuing a Ph.D. in Clinical Psychology with an emphasis on Integral Health from the California Institute of Human Sciences (CIHS).
+I am currently pursuing a Psy.D. in Clinical Psychology with an emphasis on Integral Health from California Southern University.